 You already know the heart is an incredible organ.
-But dig a little deeper and you discover just how truly miraculous it is.
+But dig a little deeper, and you’ll discover just how miraculous it is.

-Luckily, many of the problems are wholly preventable.
-Regular physical activity, stress management and adequate sleep are all excellent ways to preserve cardiovascular health.
+Regular physical activity, stress management, and adequate sleep are excellent ways to preserve cardiovascular health.
 But, as the old saying goes, the quickest way to a person’s heart is through their stomach.
-In other words, one of the absolute best ways to protect your ticker — and your health as a whole — is through what you eat and herbal supplements you can take.
+In other words, one of the best ways to protect your ticker is through what you eat and herbal supplements.

-10 Foods, Nutrients, and Herbs for Heart Health
+Top 10 Best Foods, Nutrients, and Herbs for Heart Health

 1. All the Veggies

-A diet that consists of 50% vegetables is as good as it gets for your heart, Dr. Rawls says.
-Veggies are loaded with antioxidants that help tamp down inflammation and oxidative stress, plus they’re high in fiber, which works to control cholesterol and keep the good bacteria in your gut microbiome flourishing and the bad bugs in check.
+Dr. Rawls says A diet consisting of 50% vegetables is as good as it gets for your heart.
+Veggies are loaded with antioxidants that help tamp down inflammation and oxidative stress.
+Plus, they’re high in fiber, which controls cholesterol levels and keeps the good bacteria in your gut microbiome flourishing and the bad bugs in check.

-Eating more vegetables also means there’s less room on your plate for starchy grains and other carbs that your body will turn into fat, and that triggers increases in cholesterol.
-There’s also less room for the meat and saturated fats that make blood thick and sticky.
+Eating more vegetables also means there’s less room on your plate for starchy grains and other carbs that your body will turn into fat, which increases cholesterol.
+There’s also less room for meat and saturated fats that make blood thick and sticky.

-Studies are unequivocal on the benefits of eating produce: The more you follow a plant-based diet and the more produce you consume, the healthier your heart, and the lower your risk for cardiovascular disease, heart failure, and a whole host of other diseases.
+Studies continue to find that the more you follow a plant-based diet and the more produce you consume, the healthier your heart and the lower your risk for cardiovascular disease, heart failure, and a whole host of other diseases.

-• Leafy and cruciferous greens: Spinach, kale, broccoli, and cabbage contain vitamin K and nitrates, both of which are known to be natural blood thinners.
-The veggies may also help control cholesterol by being able to bind to bile acid.
-A review in the journal Cardiovascular Disease, for example, found that consuming these veggies reduces the risk of heart disease by 16 percent.
+- Leafy and cruciferous greens: Spinach, kale, broccoli, and cabbage contain vitamin K and nitrates, both known to be natural blood thinners.
+The veggies may also help control cholesterol by binding to bile acid.
+In fact, one review found that consuming these veggies reduces the risk of heart disease by 16 percent.

-• Garlic, onions and leeks: They belong to a group known as allium vegetables, which are high in organosulfur compounds.
-Specialized antioxidant phytochemicals, these compounds are anti-inflammatory and prevent the production of free radicals.
-They also help maintain healthy blood viscosity (how thick and sticky blood is) and increase the availability of nitric oxide, a natural chemical produced by the lining of blood vessels that helps them expand and may lower blood pressure.
-Research has shown that consuming allium veggies may lower your risk of a number of different heart problems.
-Garlic is also well known for its anti-microbial powers, which could help maintain balance among gut bacteria, Dr. Rawls says.
+- Garlic, onions, and leeks: As allium vegetables, these are high in organosulfur compounds - specialized antioxidant phytochemicals that are anti-inflammatory and prevent the production of free radicals.
+They also help maintain healthy blood viscosity and increase the availability of nitric oxide, which can lower blood pressure.
+Research shows that consuming allium veggies may lower your risk of several heart problems.
+Garlic is also known for its anti-microbial powers, which can help maintain gut bacteria balance, says Dr. Rawls.

-• Avocados: These cult classics are brimming with nutrients, fiber, and heart-healthy monounsaturated fat, which may help decrease blood viscosity, Dr. Rawls says.
-Consumption of avocados has also been shown to increase levels of “good” HDL cholesterol, according to a review in American Journal of Clinical Nutrition.
-HDL particles are the antithesis to LDL; they scavenge for damaging cholesterol in the blood so it can be recycled by the liver, Dr. Rawls explains.
+- Avocados: These cult classics are brimming with nutrients, fiber, and heart-healthy monounsaturated fat, which helps decrease blood viscosity, Dr. Rawls says.
+Consumption of avocados has also been shown to increase levels of “good” HDL cholesterol.

-• Olives and olive oil: They fill you up with lots of healthy monounsaturated fat, plus olives are a well-known anti-inflammatory food thanks to their antioxidant polyphenols.
-People who consumed the most extra virgin olive oil, for example, had an almost 40% reduction in cardiovascular disease risk, according to a study in BMC Medicine.
+- Olives and olive oil: They fill you with lots of healthy monounsaturated fat, and are a well-known anti-inflammatory food thanks to their antioxidant polyphenols.
+According to a study, people who consumed most extra virgin olive oil had an almost 40% reduction in cardiovascular disease risk.

-• Edamame and tofu: Packed with fiber, they also contain specialized protein with bioactive peptides known to help lower cholesterol.
-One analysis of 46 different studies concluded that consuming soy reduces total cholesterol as well as dangerous LDL.
+Edamame and tofu: Packed with fiber, they also contain specialized protein with bioactive peptides known to help lower cholesterol.
+One analysis concluded that consuming soy reduces total cholesterol and dangerous LDL.
 Soy is also rich in antioxidants and may help improve the function of blood vessel linings.

 Like veggies, all types of fruit will help your heart by providing plenty of antioxidants and fiber while crowding out foods that do cardiovascular damage.
 But there’s something special about blueberries — namely specialized polyphenol antioxidants.
 Studies suggest consuming these richly colored berries helps improve endothelial function (the lining of blood vessels), arterial stiffness, and even blood pressure.